siboehm/ShallowSpeed/README.md

-# distributed MLPs
+# Shallowspeed

-A POC framework for training sequential models, distributed across CPUs.
+A tiny implementation of distributed training for sequential deep learning models.
-Implemented using plain numpy & mpi4py.
+Implemented using plain Numpy & mpi4py.

 ## Setups